Quick Answer

 |---|---|---|---|

-Protein estimates are based on USDA FoodData Central averages and may vary by brand.
+Protein estimates are based on USDA FoodData Central averages.
+Prices based on mid-2026 Walmart shelf prices.

 Choose ground pork if you want the most authentic egg roll flavor.
 Choose 93/7 ground turkey if you’re prioritizing lean protein with mild flavor.
-Choose 80/20 ground beef if you’re watching your grocery budget.
+Choose 80/20 ground beef if you’re watching your grocery budget and want the most protein per dollar spent.

 What Are Common Mistakes to Avoid When Making This Recipe?